 - A Foreign Housing Exclusion which allows an additional exclusion from income on US taxes for certain amounts paid for household expenses that occur as a consequence of living abroad

-With proper planning and a skilled tax preparer, you should be able to take advantage of these strategies to minimize or eliminate a liability from US taxes.
+With proper planning and a skilled tax preparer, you should be able to take advantage of these strategies to minimize or eliminate a US liability for taxes in Japan.
 Please do note that even if you do not believe that you owe any US income taxes you will, most likely, still be required to file a US tax return.

-Will I need to pay tax in Japan?
+Will I need to pay tax as an American Living in Japan?

-In short, yes, you will be required to pay tax while living in Japan.
+In short, yes, you will be required to pay tax as an American living in Japan.
 How much tax, and what income will be subject to tax will be determined by looking at your residency status while in Japan.
 There are three different categories of resident:

 - Permanent Resident — This category includes Japanese nationals and expatriates who have maintained a home and domicile in Japan for five or more years in the preceding ten years.